Understanding Self-doubt And Getting Rid Of It

 Here are the steps for differentiating realistic concern from doubt in your daily life:

 - The next time you are distressed, label the situation that is directly connected to your distress.
+You know you can get rid of fear and doubts by giving them a name.
 Some examples are starting a new job, going back to school, getting a speeding ticket, getting on a plane, making an investment, and getting ready to go out on a Saturday night.

 - Assess your resources to help you differentiate whether you are experiencing appropriate realistic concern or doubt.
 Ask yourself, “Do I have the experience/skills I need?”
 Determine whether you have the required technical skills, experience, patience, or willingness to learn.
 Check if you have interests and opinions to share or know how to put yourself together.
 See if you are in fact equipped to face the situation.